 Algerian Wine Trade Dried Up

-For instance, in 1969, Algeria signed an agreement with the Soviet Union to sell 5 million hectolitres of Algerian wine to the Russians over seven years.
+For instance, in 1969, Algeria signed an agreement with the Soviet Union to sell 5 million hectoliters of Algerian wine to the Russians over seven years.
 However, Moscow set unprofitable prices, and therefore their trade did not continue.

 The EEC locked Algeria out causing the wine trade to dry up in the 1960s.
 By the early 21st century, Algeria’s wine production accounted for just 0.2% of the global total and a tiny 0.1% of the world’s wine exports.
-Thus, in the early twentieth century, the world’s premier wine exporter is barely considered amongst the echelons of the world’s top wine-producing countries today.
+Thus, in the early twentieth century, the world’s largest wine exporter is barely considered amongst the echelons of the world’s top wine-producing countries today.

 Algerian wine history is complex and deeply intertwined with politics, mainly colonization and then the independence of Algeria.
 In the 1930s, Algeria had grown into the world’s largest exporter of wine.
 However, when the French ceded control in 1962, things soon turned south for Algeria’s wine industry.